-- 1. For tax years up to 2021, physical persons are required to submit personal tax returns only when their gross taxable income exceeds €19.500.
-As from tax year 2021, this threshold is abolished and therefore all individuals have an obligation to submit an individual tax return. - A physical person is obliged to submit audited financial statements if his/her annual income from trade/business, rents, dividends interest, royalties or income relating to trading goodwill exceeds €70.000.
-Such physical person should be paying his/ her 2023 income tax by 1 August 2024 and submitting his/her electronic tax return by 31 March 2024.
+1. For tax years up to 2019, physical persons are required to submit personal tax returns only when their gross taxable income exceeds €19.500.
+As from tax year 2020, this threshold is abolished and therefore all individuals have an obligation to submit an individual tax return subject to an annual exemption announcement by the Cyprus tax authorities:

+The Cyprus Council of Ministers issued Decrees for tax years 2020 - 2024, whereby the said Decrees exempt all individuals with gross income not exceeding €19.500 from the obligation to submit an individual tax return.

+A physical person is obliged to submit audited financial statements if his/her annual income from trade/business, rents, dividends interest, royalties or income relating to trading goodwill exceeds €70.000.
+Such physical person should be paying his/ her 2024 income tax by 1 August 2025 and submitting his/her electronic tax return by 31 March 2026.